Republican Party history from the year you were born

 1939: The GOP debates World War II involvement

-Republicans soon became divided over whether or not to offer aid to U.S. ally the United Kingdom as World War II began.
+Republicans soon became divided over whether or not to offer aid to the United Kingdom, a U.S. ally, as World War II began.
 Isolationists (such as Arther Vandenberg and Robert A. Taft) wanted to avoid getting indirectly involved with the war, while internationalists (like Frank Knox and Henry Stimson) wanted to help the country.

 1940: The first televised Republican National Convention

 1941: The Pearl Harbor attack ends World War II debate

 The debate amongst Republicans over whether or not to get involved in the war ended after Japanese forces attacked the U.S. military base of Pearl Harbor in Hawaii.
 After the attack in December of 1941, the United States officially entered World War II.

 1942: Republicans make gains in the midterm elections